 Our wooden gates are pressure treated and as a result, have a life expectancy of 15 years or more with little or no maintenance.
-Pressure treated timber is a pale brown colour with a slightly green tint, which left alone will weather to an attractive silver/grey, or you can paint or stain them if you would like them to be a different colour.
-In which case, it’s advisable to allow the wood to weather for two months before you do so to avoid trapping any residual chemicals from the pressure treatment process, then use paint or stain that is compatible with pressure treated timber such as Sadolin or Cuprinol.
+Pressure treated timber is a pale brown colour with a slightly green tint, which left alone will weather to an attractive silver/grey or you can paint or stain them if you would like them to be a different colour.
+You can change the colour straight away by staining the wood using Protek Timber Eco Shield

 There are several options for caring for untreated wooden gates including various oils such as Linseed oil that provides protection whilst allowing the beauty of the wood grain to show through, however this requires frequent reapplication.
 If you opt for stains or paints, it’s a good idea to choose a timber-compatible one which allows the wood to breathe and protects against heat and moisture.
 Some good brands include Sikkens, Sadolin, Johnstone and Ronseal, which also waterproof the wood.
 If you’re looking for a treatment to use prior to staining, Sikagard offers several products which dry clear and offer that additional protection.
 Untreated wooden gates require annual maintenance, to provide protection and repel rot.

 Our products are designed to be installed by you (see below for help).
 Hanging gates are simple to affix to walls, pillars and posts, requiring no additional structures.
 Many of our metal gates are light enough to be installed on a DIY basis.